ania-nunez/m431_ap23a_connect4/01_Documentation/(I)PERKA.md

 <ul>
   <li>Program a simple game in C based on the boardgame connect4, until the 30th of October.</li>
   <li>Have all needed Documentation, like Informing, Planning, Decision, Realization, Control and Assesment ready until the due date (30.10.23)</li>
+  <li>Our Group Goal is to write our first game in C, which includes Functions, and have it be playable for 2 Players.</li>
 </ul>

 <br>